 To summarize, the analysis showed that: (1) results of the Simon et. al dataset reveals turbidity values in background receiving water in California’s ecoregions range from 16 NTU to 1716 NTU (with a mean of 544 NTU); (2) based on a constructed 95 percent confidence interval, construction sites will be subject to administrative civil liability (ACL) when their turbidity measurement falls between 190.78 – 833.68 NTU; and (3) sites with highly controlled discharges employing and maintaining good erosion control practices can discharge effluent from the BMP with turbidity values less than 100 NTU.
 State Water Board staff has determined, using its best professional judgement, that it is most cost effective to set the receiving water monitoring trigger for turbidity at 500 NTU.

-2. Determining Compliance with Effluent Standards
+I.O.2.
+Determining Compliance with Effluent Standards

 a.
-Numeric Action Levels (NALs)
+Numeric Action Levels

-This General Permit contains technology based NALs for pH and turbidity, and requirements for effluent monitoring at all Risk Level 2 and 3, and LUP Type 2 and 3 sites.
-The NALs are: a pH NAL of 6.5 to 8.5, and a turbidity NAL of 250 Nephelometric Turbidity Units (NTUs).
-Additionally, this General Permit sets a turbidity NAL for receiving water monitoring of 500 NTU.
-NALs are essentially numeric benchmark values for certain parameters that, if exceeded in effluent sampling, trigger the discharger to take actions.
+This General Permit contains technology based numeric action levels for pH and turbidity, and requirements for effluent monitoring at all Risk Level 2 and 3, and linear underground and overhead project Type 2 and 3 sites.
+The numeric action levels are: a pH numeric action level of 6.5 to 8.5, and a turbidity numeric action level of 250 Nephelometric Turbidity Units (NTUs).
+Additionally, this General Permit sets a turbidity numeric action level for receiving water monitoring of 500 NTU.
+Numeric action levels are essentially numeric benchmark values for certain parameters that, if exceeded in effluent sampling, trigger the discharger to take actions.

-The primary purpose of NALs is to assist dischargers in evaluating the effectiveness of their on-site measures.
+The primary purpose of numeric action levels is to assist dischargers in evaluating the effectiveness of their on-site measures.
 Construction sites need to employ many different systems that must work together to achieve compliance with the permit's requirements.
-The NALs chosen should indicate whether the systems are working as intended.
-This General Permit requires dischargers with NAL exceedances to implement additional, alternative, or improved BMPs and revise their SWPPPs accordingly to either prevent pollutants in stormwater and authorized non-stormwater discharges from being discharged, or to substantially reduce the pollutants to levels consistently below the NALs.
-An exceedance of a NAL does not constitute a violation of this General Permit, however, failure to implement any applicable requirement of this General Permit, or additional BMPs or improved BMPs to adequately prevent future NAL exceedances, and/or not reporting any NAL exceedance through SMARTS is a violation of this General Permit.
-Dischargers are required to electronically self-report any discharges that exceed NALs or NELs.
-Multiple exceedances of a NAL or failure to report NAL exceedances through SMARTS can be cause for the discharger to implement an active treatment system.
+The numeric action levels chosen should indicate whether the systems are working as intended.
+This General Permit requires dischargers with numeric action level exceedances to implement additional, alternative, or improved BMPs and revise their SWPPPs accordingly to either prevent pollutants in stormwater and authorized non-stormwater discharges from being discharged, or to substantially reduce the pollutants to levels consistently below the numeric action levels.
+An exceedance of a numeric action level does not constitute a violation of this General Permit, however, failure to implement any applicable requirement of this General Permit, or additional BMPs or improved BMPs to adequately prevent future numeric action level exceedances, and/or not reporting any numeric action level exceedance through SMARTS is a violation of this General Permit.
+Dischargers are required to electronically self-report any discharges that exceed numeric action levels or numeric effluent limitations.
+Multiple exceedances of a numeric action level or failure to report numeric action level exceedances through SMARTS can be cause for the discharger to implement an active treatment system.

-Another purpose of NALs is to provide information regarding construction activities and water quality impacts.
-This data will provide the Water Boards and the rest of the stormwater community with more information about levels and types of pollutants present in runoff and how effective the dischargers BMPs are at reducing pollutants in effluent.
+Another purpose of numeric action levels is to provide information regarding construction activities and water quality impacts.
+This data will provide the Water Boards and the rest of the stormwater community with more information about levels and types of pollutants present in runoff and how effective the dischargers’ BMPs are at reducing pollutants in effluent.
 The State Water Board also hopes to learn more about the linkage between effluent and receiving water quality.
 In addition, these requirements will provide information on the mechanisms needed to establish compliance monitoring programs at construction sites in future permit deliberations.

 i. pH